 Course number: PHOT-108

-Location lighting is an introduction to the particular skills that photographer sue when working on assignment outside the studio.
-Editorial projects such as environmental portraiture, architecture and journalism need to be shot on location and specific equipment and strategies are required for successful results.
+Location lighting is an introduction to the particular skills that photographers use when working on assignment outside the studio.
+Editorial and advertising projects need to be shot on location and specific equipment and strategies are required for successful results.
 Many jobs require working with talent and lighting them in a specific environment to create a certain look or mood.
 Classroom meetings will present theory, critique, problem solving, stylized lighting and its application.
 Location lighting demos, class shoots and assignments will provide hands-on experience.
 There will be extra assistants and guest speakers during class demos.

 Course number: PHOT-358